NGonline/Notes/Linux.md

 ## wc
 - Reads either standard input or a list of files, and generates: newline count (**-l**), word count (**-w**), byte count (**-c**), length of the longest line (**-L**).

+## xargs
+- xargs reads items from the standard input, delimited by blanks (which can be protected with double or  single  quotes or a backslash) or newlines, and executes the command (default is /bin/echo) one or more times with any initial-arguments followed by items read from standard input.
+Blank lines on the standard input are ignored.

 ## crontab